-Cutting down on unnecessary waste and going plastic free and sustainable with your packaging is something many brands are embracing.
-It’s great to see eco-friendly print options become more widely available to small businesses.
+Cutting down on unnecessary waste and going plastic free and sustainable with your packaging and printing is something many brands are embracing.
+It’s great to see sustainable, eco-friendly print options become more widely available to small businesses in the UK and beyond.
 You can also make sure you aren’t adding to landfill and harming the planet when you send out your items or package them in a sustainable way.

 If you are a sustainable, eco-friendly brand then it’s so important to make sure that your packaging and print materials also match your sustainable ethos.
-The suppliers you use can enhance this by making sure they are carbon neutral and use renewable materials.
+The suppliers you use can enhance this by making sure they are carbon neutral and use renewable materials for printing and packaging.

 Choosing a sustainable and eco-friendly printer

-Usually a company will have a sustainable policy on their website (usually in the footer) so you can check what they are doing to offset the energy they use or the paper they waste.
-Try and find a local printer or one that is based in your country if possible to cut down on carbon emissions.
+Usually a company will have a sustainable eco print policy on their website (often in the footer) so you can check what they are doing to offset the energy they use or the paper they waste.
+Try and find a local eco-friendly printer in the UK or one that is based in your country if possible to cut down on carbon emissions.

 The days of chemical inks are hopefully coming to an end as printers move to vegetable-based and vegan-friendly inks.
 If you are a vegan brand then check with the printers that their inks are vegan friendly.

 Digital printing is again more eco-friendly and several printers use techniques that reduce their water waste.
-And don’t forget to request that your items are delivered plastic-free where possible!
+And don’t forget to request that your print or packaging items are delivered plastic-free where possible!

 Brown kraft is often the most environmentally friendly sustainable packaging option as it hasn’t had to be dyed or bleached.
 This look works great for my organic feeling brand, however not for everyone, so you can also choose recycled paper stock or items printed on re-used, post-consumer waste.